INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 STEP #2 INVITING ^TOP

 Using the remaining students from the list above, issue invitations to join GTU.
-Send both a hard copy and an email notice.
+You might want to send both a hard copy and an e-mail notice.
 Provide a sufficient amount of time for students to consider the invitation and respond, usually between two and three weeks.
-Follow up the email notice prior to the due date you have set with a reminder email.
+Follow up the invitation prior to the due date you have set with a reminder e-mail.
 You may choose to have an office assistant help you with mailing hard-copies of the invitations, but e-mail notices should come directly from you.
 A personal touch from a faculty member is helpful in recruiting members.
 If the list is small enough, you may simply inform those eligible by talking to them.
 Below you'll find an email template, an invitation letter template, and a follow-up e-mail template which you may tailor to the needs of your chapter.

 Step #3 COLLECTING DATA ^TOP